andrewlusk/Remember/README.md

     <li>Saves and recalls your queries so you can easily retrieve, for example:
         <ul style="margin:25px;">
             <li>all incomplete Tasks assigned to a particular person, ordered by Due date;</li>
-            <li>all complete tasks, ordered by completed date, to see a chronological log of what has been done;</li>
+            <li>all complete Tasks, ordered by Completed date, to see a chronological log of what has been done;</li>
             <li>a specific piece of Information with a particular word/phrase in its description; or</li>
             <li>any folders within a particular subfolder (or along a particular subfolder path).</li>
         </ul>